-There are a couple viewpoints on Chorla Ghat road to get a panoramic view of the western ghats and its several peaks.
+There are a couple of viewpoints on Chorla Ghat road to get a panoramic view of the western ghats and their several peaks.
 Lush green mountains here should soothe one’s mind.
 You will also get a view of the waters of the Anjunem Dam of Goa.

 Monsoon Clouds, Showers, and Sunshine

 One of the memorable observations we had was a wave of clouds, showers, and sunshine repeating themselves.
 Clouds completely/partially block the view of waterfalls, the showers force you to look for shelter to protect gadgets at least and then sunshine brings a clear view of the waterfalls and the panorama of the lush green western ghats.
 It is mesmerizing, to say the least.

 Surla Waterfalls is about 70 KMs from Panaji, about 90 minutes drive.
 Take the Panaji Belgaum highway which passes through the Chorla Ghat section.
 After you have ascended the Chorla Ghat section, the boundary of Karnataka state begins.
 You are already atop the western ghats.
 About 5 KMs further 2-3 Dhaba’s can be seen on this flat stretch of road passing through the green forest area.
 Just before 5 KMs to the nearest town Kankumbi, there is a Surla turn signboard in stone and an Excise dept toll gate.